-Michelle Fox joins the Clementine staff after spending years working in marketing and product development for companies in Australia and New Zealand.
-Growing up in Johannesburg, South Africa, Michelle studied at the University of Cape Town before relocating to Australia with her husband, Ben.
-While living in Australia, Michelle enjoyed spending time outdoors, whether at the beach, bike riding, or running.
-She also received her instructor training in Pilates!
+Michelle Fox joined the Clementine staff six years ago, after spending many years working in marketing and product development for companies in South Africa, Australia and New Zealand.
+Growing up in Johannesburg, South Africa, Michelle studied at the University of Cape Town before relocating to New Zealand and then Australia with her husband.

-Now with two boys at Clementine and another young son at home, Michelle balances being a staff member and an active parent in our school community.
-While her three boys keep her plenty busy, she also enjoys eating biltong, spending time outdoors, and seeing more of Philadelphia with her family.
+While her three young boys keep her plenty busy, she also enjoys spending time outdoors, and seeing more of Philadelphia and the USA with her family.
 She occasionally pops into the classroom to share her unique experiences living in Australia, New Zealand, and South Africa; she even has her very own didgeridoo!